Time-evolving coronal modelling of the solar maximum around the solar storms in May 2024 by COCONUT: Numerical results

-Additionally, the evolution pattern of radial velocity at 0.1 AU in the time-evolving simulations between the 400-th and 1050-th hours generally captures the observed radial velocity at 1 AU.
-However, the simulated velocity between the 400-th and 550-th hours is faster than the observations, while the simulated velocity peak between the 760-th and 820-th hours is noticeably slower.
-The simulated bi-peak in velocity around the 170-th hour may correspond to the observed bi-peak near the 290-th hour.
-However, the simulation at 0.1 AU fails to reproduce the observed low-speed flow at 1 AU between the 1100-th and 1300-th hours.
-These discrepancies may be attributed to several factors: the limitations of the empirical heating function used to approximate coronal heating and solar wind acceleration; inaccuracies in the synoptic magnetograms, where magnetic fields at different longitudes are observed at different times and polar magnetic fields are poorly measured, resulting in an incomplete representation of the actual magnetic field distribution; and the absence of transient phenomena such as coronal mass ejections, which are not included in the model but can significantly affect solar wind dynamics.
-Furthermore, during solar maximum, pronounced magnetic flux emergence and cancellation can produce complex solar wind structures that interact as they propagate from 0.1 AU to 1 AU, leading to substantial alterations in the solar wind structures.
+Additionally, the evolution pattern of the radial velocity at 0.1 AU in the time-evolving simulations between the 400th and 1050th hours generally captures the observed radial velocity at 1 AU.
+The simulated velocity between the 400th and 550th hours is faster than the observations, however, while the simulated velocity peak between the 760th and 820th hours is noticeably slower.
+The simulated bi-peak in velocity around the 170th hour may correspond to the observed bi-peak near the 290th hour.
+The simulation at 0.1 AU fails to reproduce the observed low-speed flow at 1 AU between the 1100th and 1300th hours, however.
+These discrepancies may be attributed to several factors: the limitations of the empirical heating function used to approximate coronal heating and solar wind acceleration; inaccuracies in the synoptic magnetograms, where magnetic fields at different longitudes are observed at various times and polar magnetic fields are poorly measured, resulting in an incomplete representation of the actual magnetic field distribution; and the absence of transient phenomena such as CMEs, which are not included in the model, but can significantly affect solar wind dynamics.
+Furthermore, pronounced magnetic flux emergence and cancellation during solar maximum can produce complex solar wind structures that interact as they propagate from 0.1 AU to 1 AU, which substantially alters the solar wind structures.

+The radial velocity also increases with higher mesh resolution during most of the simulation period.
+This may be attributed to the heating source term that we adopted in the model, which is proportional to the magnetic field strength.
+This simplification does not fully capture the actual heating and acceleration mechanisms.
+The finer mesh resolution can capture more magnetic flux, which results in stronger magnetic fields at 0.1~AU and consequently higher radial velocities.
+Additionally, the simulated radial velocity generally exceeds the in situ observations, except during the period between the 600th and 850th hours.
+This discrepancy is more pronounced on the seventh-level mesh, which also shows improved consistency with observations around the velocity peak between the 760th and 820th hours.
+These findings suggest that while finer meshes capture more details of the coronal structures, they can also amplify the negative impacts of unphysical or overly simplified assumptions within the model.